 Impediment Recommendation Responsible Party 3.2.2 Target infrastructure investment to R/ECAP areas to encourage business development.
 Collier County 3.2.3 Monitor planning and public investments by local and regional entities and seek opportunities to provide public infrastructure and resources that promote housing choice.
 Collier County 3.3 Infrequent and limited public transit routes 3.3.1 Improve transportation linkages between R/ECAP areas and job centers to lower barriers to work.
 Collier County, CAT Impediment 4: Limited Enforc ement of Civil rights and lack of resources to ensure fa air housing compliance 4.1 Need to enhance fair housing enforcement 4.1.1 Review local fair housing legislation and update as necessary to align with federal FHA Collier County 4.1.2 Conduct targeted testing for discrimination related to disability, race/ethnicity, and source of income.
 Collier County 4.1.3 Contract with a HUD-approved Fair Housing organization to deliver fair housing education activities for county residents.
-Collier County 4.2 Need to increase fair housing training and access to information to residents, staff, and partners 4.2.1 Continue mandatory fair housing training for county staff, subrecipients, and any other entities the county may contract with under its entitlement program.
+Collier County 4.2 Need to increase fair housing training and access to information to residents, staff, and partners 4.2.1 tinue mandatory fair housing training for subrecipients.
+Make training mandatory for staff.
+Contract with an organization with fair housing expertise to provide training for residents and any other entities the county may contract with under its entitlement program.
 Collier County